-Goal 7 - Support Norman Williams Public Library.
+Goal 7: Support Norman Williams Public Library.

 Objective 7.1.
-Support library services
+Support the expansion and maintenance of library services.
 Action 7.1.1.
 Increase Town allocation of funds to the library for circulation, programming and other services.
 Action 7.1.2.
 Allocate funds for technology needed for improvement of public access to library collections.